spatie/laravel-failed-job-monitor/README.md

 Be sure to replace the placeholder values with your own info.

 The `mail`-sender uses [Laravel's built in mail capabilities](https://laravel.com/docs/5.2/mail#sending-mail).
-If you want be notified via Slack, you must [install `maknz/slack` package](https://github.com/maknz/slack).
+If you want be notified via Slack, you must [install the `maknz/slack` package](https://github.com/maknz/slack).

 ## Usage